In this chapter, I’ll expose the pitfalls to avoid as a newbie (or even experienced) trainer to make your journey stress-free.

 Even when you start in the fitness world, you should be formulating a long term plan for yourself and where you want to end up.
 Of course, making a success of yourself in the short term is critical but a flexible long term plan is also a necessity.

 This long term vision should focus on where you see yourself ending up, most notably in terms of specialization because that’s the route that most personal trainers take at some point down the line.

-It could also include plans to start your own business and work for yourself instead of a boss.
+It could also include plans to start a business and work for yourself instead of a boss.